aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/timephased-data-generation/_index.md

 ```

 ## Step 2: Get Task and Resource Assignment
+`ResourceAssignment` links a resource to a task and stores assignment‑level properties such as work, cost, and contour.
+Retrieve the first assignment with `project.getResourceAssignments().getById(1)` (or any valid ID) before you modify its contour.

 ```java
 // Get the first task of the Project
 Task task = project.getRootTask().getChildren().getById(1);